Quantitative-Virology-Research-Group/PORT-EK-version-2/Input.HIV.sequence/RNA.sequences/README.md

 Folder contains input RNA sequences used in this work.
-RNA sequences were retrieved from the Los Alamos National Laboratory HIV Databases.
-The genome ID corresponding to each sequence and sequences that do not pass the quality control are provided in separate Excel files.
+RNA sequences were retrieved from the Los Alamos National Laboratory HIV Databases, including subtypes, A, B, C, D, F1, F2, G, H, J, L, CRF01–AE, and CRF02–AG.